24. Student Conduct Code

 24.1.8.
 The term “incapacitation” means the physical and/or mental inability to make informed, rational judgments.
 States of incapacitation include, but are not limited to, sleep, unconsciousness, and brownouts and blackouts (where an individual is awake but is not forming memories).
 Where alcohol or other drugs are involved, incapacitation is defined with respect to how the substance consumed impacts a person’s decision-making capacity, awareness of consequences, and ability to make fully informed judgments.

 24.1.9.
 The term “investigation” means the follow through on a complaint to ascertain details and circumstances associated with the complaint.
 Investigations may result in charges, a form of alternative dispute resolution, or dismissal of complaint.
-This determination is made at the sole discretion of the Dean of Students and/or designee.
+This determination is made at the sole discretion of the Vice President for Student Affairs or designee responsible for the oversight of the Student Conduct processes.

 24.1.10.
 The term “may” is used in the permissive sense.